-10 Carden is… a community hub where you can hold your events.
+10 C is… a community hub where you can hold your events.

-10 Carden is… a shared workspace where social change happens
+10 C is… a shared workspace where social change happens.

-10 Carden is… a vibrant place where you can informally connect
+10 C is… a vibrant place where you can informally connect.

 10 Carden was launched at its former location at 10 Carden Street by Annie O’Donoghue and Julia Grady in late 2008.
 It has now just completed an adaptive reuse renovation of the former Acker’s Furniture Building at 42 Carden Street.
-It is led by Julia Grady, CoFounder and Executive Director and an active Board of Directors.
+It is led by Julia Grady, CoFounder and Executive Director, Joy Sammy, Community Animator, Emily Davies-Robinson, Operations and an active Board of Directors.

 10 Carden – The Space.

-10 Carden has a great store front presence directly across from new City Hall and is perfect for board meetings, large presentations (seating for up 100+), as well as smaller scale client meetings and working sessions of 5-6 people as well as collaborative and individual work.
+10 Carden has a fantastic storefront presence directly across from new City Hall and is perfect for board meetings, large presentations (seating for up 100+), as well as smaller scale client meetings and working sessions of 5-6 people as well as collaborative and individual work.
 Access to this prime location and shared equipment/facilities helps smaller groups with capacity building and let them become more visible in the community.